ORNL-CEES/thermochimica/README.md

 ```bash
 sudo apt install python3-pip python3-tk
 ```
-Now pip can be used to install the required packages:
+Navigate to Thermochimica folder, now pip can be used to install the required packages listed in the `python/requirements.txt` file:
 ```bash
 pip install -r python/requirements.txt
 ```